Building and Demolition Permits*

 How long does the typical review and approval process take?

-4. The Executive Council will communicate its decision to the requester.
-If approved, the requester will also receive an invoice for the permit fee.
+3. The Executive Council will share the decision with you directly.
+If the permit is granted, you will also receive an invoice for the permit fee.

 Are there fees associated with these permits?